MRoboSub/mrobosub/README.md

 ### Services
 - `/obj_enable/*object (std_srvs/SetBool)`
     - determines if an object's information should be published or not.
-If set to `false`, nothing will be published on `/obj_psn/*object`
+If set to `false`, nothing should be published to `/obj_psn/*object`